Object Name: Period room

-Poplar wood with gesso relief, gold and tin leaf, glazes and paint; cypress, poplar, walnut, black mulberry, mother-of pearl, marble and other stones, stucco with glass, plaster, ceramic tiles, iron, brass
+Medium: Wood (poplar) with gesso relief, gold and tin leaf, glazes and paint; wood (cypress, poplar, and mulberry), mother-of-pearl, marble and other stones, stucco with glass, plaster ceramic tiles, iron, brass

 Dimensions: H. 22 ft.
 1/2 in. x 16 ft.
 8 1/2 in.
 (671.6 x 509.2 cm), D. from inside front entrance to back wall 26 ft.
 4 3/4 in.
 (804.2 cm)

 Credit Line: Gift of The Hagop Kevorkian Fund, 1970

 The Damascus Room is a residential winter reception chamber (qa'a) typical of the late Ottoman period in Damascus, Syria.
 Among the earliest extant, nearly complete interiors of its kind, the room’s large scale and refined decoration suggest that it was part of the house of an important, affluent family.
 Poetry inscribed on its walls indicates that the patron was Muslim and possibly a member of the religious elite who claimed descent from the Prophet Muhammad.

 The Damascus Room, like most winter reception rooms (qa'as) of its time, is divided into two areas: a raised, square seating area (tazar) and a small antechamber ('ataba) entered through a doorway from a courtyard.
 The opening from which visitors view the room today would originally have been a wall with a cupboard.
 (The cupboard doors are now mounted in the passageway leading to the room.)